patternfly/patternfly-react/packages/react-table/src/components/TableComposable/examples/ComposableTable.md

 ## Sticky table modifiers

+To make certain columns and the header sticky, the table must be wrapped in a combination of `OuterScrollContainer` and `InnerScrollContainer`.
+For sticky columns, only `InnerScrollContainer` is required.
+For sticky headers, and sticky headers with sticky columns, both containers are required to ensure the sticky behavior behaves correctly.

 **Note:** Sticky table headers and columns have a higher `z-index` than the `z-index` used for menus (dropdown, select, etc).
 The intent is that the contents of a scrollable table will scroll under the sticky header/column, including any expanded menus.
 However, there may be use cases where a menu needs to appear on top of a sticky header/column, such as an expanded menu in a toolbar above a table with a sticky header.

 There are a few ways this can be handled: